efinicke/So_long/README.md

 "MiniLibX is a tiny graphics library which allows you to do the most basic things for rendering something in screens without any knowledge of X-Window and Cocoa.
 It provides so-called simple window creation, a questionable drawing tool, half-ass image functions and a weird event management system."

-To understand how to use the Mlx in your code :
+To learn more on or understand how to use the Mlx in your code :
 [MiniLibX Documentation](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html)